Muir leads Scotland at DNA Athletics

 |Coverage: Watch all the action live on the BBC Sport website, app and iPlayer

-Olympic medallist Laura Muir will lead Scotland at Saturday's DNA Athletics event at Glasgow's Emirates Arena.
+Olympic medallist Laura Muir will lead Scotland in Saturday's DNA Athletics event at Glasgow's Emirates Arena.

-The Scots will take on England, Wales, Ireland, Spain and Portugal in the inaugural staging of the event.
+They take on England, Wales, Ireland, Spain and Portugal in the inaugural contest, shown live on BBC Sport.

 The six nations, with up to 18 athletes in each team, take part in 11 events across the two-hour competition.

-Muir will race in the 800m, the 28-year-old's first Scotland-based event since last August's Tokyo Olympics, where she won silver in the 1500m.
+Muir, 28, will race in the 800m for her first Scotland-based competition since she won silver in the 1500m at the Tokyo Olympics last August.